 Plant-parasitic nematodes can cause severe yield loss of agronomic crops in Florida.
-Chemical products for managing plant-parasitic nematodes are called nematicides.
+Chemical products for managing plant-parasitic nematodes are called conventional nematicides.
 There are a few nematicides registered for use in Florida; however, some can only be used on one or two agronomic crops.
-Nematicides must be applied as indicated and can only be applied to the crops listed on the product label.
-As an aid for Florida growers, nematicide products labeled and available for Florida agronomic crops at the time of publication are listed in Table 1.
+Nematicides must be applied as indicated on the product label, including the crops listed and methods described.
+As an aid for Florida agricultural professionals, conventional, chemical-based nematicide products labeled and available for Florida agronomic crops at the time of publication are listed in Table 1.

 There are a variety of different methods by which nematicides are applied, and they must be applied as specified on the label.
 Fumigant nematicides, and some liquid nonfumigants, may be injected into the soil with a shank or similar equipment.
 Some nematicides may be applied through irrigation systems, a process called chemigation.
 Chemigation can only be done through drip irrigation systems for some nematicides, particularly fumigants, while some nematicides, particularly liquid nonfumigants, may be applied through overhead sprinkler irrigation systems.
 Some liquid nonfumigants may be sprayed onto foliage, onto soil, or into the planting furrow.
 Depending on the product, granular nematicides may be applied in-furrow, as a broadcast, in a band over the closed furrow, or in a band where the crop will be planted.
 They must be mechanically incorporated into the soil.
 Application methods and the activity spectrum for agronomic crop nematicides are summarized in Table 2.